MathieuBazinet/MathieuBazinet.github.io/_pages/experience_eng.md

 {% include base_path %}

 ## Reviewer
+* Reviewer for the NeurIPS 2025 conference
+* Reviewer for the Methods and Opportunities at Small Scale (MOSS) workshop at ICML 2025
+* Reviewer for the 35th version of IEEE MLSP workshop
 * Reviewer for the M3L workshop at NeurIPS 2024
 * Reviewer for the Montreal AI symposium 2024 (MAIS 2024)
 * Reviewer for the XAI-SA 2024 workshop.